-In March 2018, 13 instructors from Army Training Regiment Winchester embarked on an ambitious ski touring ambitious expedition to Norway.
-The team aimed to ski across the Hardangervidda before heading into the Jotunheimen mountain range for a final challenge, summiting the highest mountain in Northern Europe.
+In March 2018, 13 instructors from Army Training Regiment Winchester embarked on an ambitious ski touring expedition to Norway.
+The team aimed to ski in the Hardangervidda before heading into the Jotunheimen mountain range for a final challenge, summiting the highest mountain in Northern Europe.

 Adventurous Training in the Army is about developing leadership, teamwork, physical fitness and moral courage – this ticked every box.
-It was a demanding expedition that tested each participant.
+It was a demanding trip that tested each participant.
 Almost half the team had never worn skis before 2018.
-And yet, within a few months, were breaking trail in knee deep snow across steep terrain in an unforgiving environment.
+And yet, within a few months, were breaking trail in knee-deep snow across steep terrain in a tough environment.

 The logistics were taking shape over a year before we departed for Oslo.
 Refining an itinerary, procuring the right equipment, establishing a nominal roll, while maintaining our primary aim of training Phase One soldiers and honing people’s skiing ability takes time.

 We began the expedition in Rjukan, a town in the county of Telemark.
 Telemark itself is notable for being the birthplace of the genre of skiing but also as the location for the famous Heroes of Telemark story from World War Two.

 The Norwegian heavy water sabotage was a series of operations undertaken by Norwegian saboteurs to prevent the German nuclear weapon project from acquiring heavy water.
 After a brief history lesson and viewing of the classic film, we felt ready to head north.